PierreKieffer/py-unix-socket/README.md

 # py-unix-socket

-Python implementation of a Unix domain socket server.
+Stupid Python implementation of a Unix domain socket server.